 Available from all good retailers including SportsBikeShop

-Motorcycle batteries have a hard time in winter, especially when stored outside, as the reduced temperature will negatively impact the reagents in the cell and mean the battery can struggle holding its charge.
+Motorcycle batteries have a hard time in winter, especially when stored outside, as the reduced temperature will negatively impact the reagents in the cell and mean the battery can struggle to hold its charge.

 There are two ways to combat this, and the first is by far the easiest- ride your bike!
 A regular run out (under load, no use leaving it on idle for 15 minutes), will keep your battery charged- just the way the manufacturer intended.

 The other option, and more suitable if you have other things to do, is a trickle charger.
 This relatively cheap piece of kit plugs into the wall and then the terminals on your battery, and will monitor and maintain a healthy level charge for you, no riding required…